 Military Pilots: They are the considered as the backbone for the Indian Armed Forces comprising the Indian Army, Airforce and Navy.
 The military pilots support the Armed Forces with their air skills to engage into air-to-air combat, identifying missions and transporting army essentials and personnel.
 The sub-divisions are as under –

 a) Airforce Pilots: Airforce pilots consist of skilled and expert airplane and helicopter pilots known for their skilled work in transporter pilots, fighter pilots and attack heli pilots.
 Both Airforce and Navy have Drone Pilots too.
-These are pilots responsible to handle Drone and its activities.
+These are pilots responsible to handle Drones and its activities.

-c) Navy Pilots: Like the Airforce pilots, Navy pilots are also experts handling both helicopters and airplanes as when required by the Indian Navy.
+c) Navy Pilots: Like the Airforce pilots, Navy pilots are also experts in handling both helicopters and airplanes when required by the Indian Navy.
 Transporting things from one military base to other is a basic function for the navy transporter pilots.
 The fighter pilots and attack heli pilots are responsible for the mission-based activities assigned by the officials.